Child Psychiatrist in Kolkata

 Some children show a marked difference in their behaviour in their childhood years.
 This psychiatric condition refers to a group of illnesses called disruptive behavioural disorders.
 The DSM-5 or the Diagnostic and Statistical Manual of Mental Disorders includes Oppositional defiant disorders and Conduct disorders under this term.
 These medical conditions affect the child’s daily life, studies and academic performance.

 In Defiant disorder, the child is willfully rebellious and opposes everything people around him say or do.
 In Conduct disorder, the child shows aggression or violence and is prone to theft, arson, escape, etc. The absolute difference between the two psychiatric conditions is thin but clear.
-Defiant disorder sets in for an 8-year-old child and lasts till 12 years.
+Defiant disorder sets in for an 8-year-old child and lasts for 12 years.
 Conduct disorders are common during adolescence.

 This mental illness comes under the autism spectrum disorder.
 Here the child faces difficulty in using language and objects and has trouble understanding events around him.
 The age of onset of pervasive development disorder is before 3 years.
-This illness needs psychiatric intervention and personal attention from a health care provider.
+This illness needs psychiatric intervention and personal attention from a healthcare provider.

-Many children experience these psychiatric symptoms or emotional disorders as a result of some traumatic event like accidents, natural disasters, physical abuse, child sex abuse, emotional disorders, etc. Children with PTSD have nightmares, sweating, bedwetting, headaches, stomachaches, etc. They even have depression and panic attacks.
+Many children experience these psychiatric symptoms or emotional disorders as a result of some traumatic event like accidents, natural disasters, physical abuse, child sex abuse, emotional disorders, etc. Children with PTSD have nightmares, sweating, bedwetting, headaches, stomachaches, etc. They even have major depression and panic attacks.
 The right mental health care using antidepressants and cognitive therapy can cure them.

-Most people think bedwetting is a common childhood problem.
+Most people think bedwetting is a common childhood psychiatric problem.
 But it could be the effect of an underlying child mental disorder.
 Children with post-traumatic stress disorder often undergo bedwetting during nightmares or panic attacks.
 This health condition should not be ignored but needs mental health treatment.